-Through December 31, 2020, excluding Parcel 6C, the Company had entered into nine long-term land leases.
-On July 30, 2020 the tenant of Parcel 6C exercised its right to terminate its lease effective August 29, 2020.
-As of December 31, 2020, eight of the nine parcels under lease have completed construction of improvements thereon.
+Through December 31, 2021, excluding Parcel 6C and Parcel 20, the Company had entered into eight long-term land leases, all of which have completed construction of improvements thereon.
 The leases generally have a term of 99 years or more, are triple net, and provide for periodic adjustment in rent of various types depending on the particular lease, and otherwise contain terms and conditions normal for such instruments.